 Clinical Supervising Attorney and Lecturer in Law at Stanford Law School

 Jef Pearlman joined the Juelsgaard Intellectual Property and Innovation Clinic as a clinical supervising attorney and lecturer in law in 2014.
-He helps supervise and train law students to represent non-profits and innovators at the cutting edge of intellectual property and innovation policy in courts, administrative agencies, and the public sphere.
+He helps supervise and train law students to represent non-profits and innovators in intellectual property and innovation policy.
+Pearlman holds degrees in computer science from MIT and a J.D. from Stanford Law School, and has experience in both public interest advocacy and private practice.

 Juliet M. Brodie